discoproject/disco/doc/howto/worker.rst

    "taskid"
         The internal Disco id of the :term:`task`.

-   "mode"
-        The mode or phase of the :term:`job`.
-This is currently either `"map"` or `"reduce"`, although more modes may be added in future releases.
+   "stage"
+        The :term:`stage` of the :term:`pipeline` this task belongs to.

+   "grouping"
+        The :term:`grouping` specified in the :term:`pipeline` for the above :term:`stage`.

+   "group"
+        The group this task will get its inputs from, as computed by the :term:`grouping`.
+This is a tuple consisting of an integer :term:`label` and a host name.
+Note that due to re-executions, this host name may not match the value in the above "host" field.

    "disco_port"
         The value of the :envvar:`DISCO_PORT` setting, which is the